Skip to content

 More recently, in 2017, Rodrigo Hübner Mendes, a quadriplegic, became the first person ever to drive an F1 car by using only his brainwaves, thanks to BCI technologies and an EMOTIV EEG headset.

-Facebook also announced that it was building a BCI in 2017.
-The Facebook brain-computer interface aims to allow users to type using only their brainwaves through non-invasive brain computer interfaces.
+Facebook also announced in 2017 that it was building a BCI.
+The Facebook brain-computer interface aims to allow users to type using only their brainwaves through noninvasive brain-computer interfaces.

 Who Invented Brain-Computer Interfaces?